SyedMisbahGit/aangan/DEPLOYMENT.md

-# College Whisper Deployment Guide
+# Aangan Deployment Guide

-This document provides comprehensive instructions for deploying the College Whisper platform across different environments.
+This document provides comprehensive instructions for deploying the Aangan platform across different environments.

 ## Table of Contents